What forms of payment do you take?

 What are your office hours?

 We currently offer weekday day and weekday evening appointments.
-We occasionally have availability on Saturdays for individual or group sessions.
+We also have some availability on Saturdays for individual or group sessions.

 Why choose a psychologist?